5 Ways You Already Use Data in Everyday Life

-The word data gives an impression of handling or looking into complex spreadsheets, graphs, or multifaceted dashboards.
-But the reality is different; the fact is that we don’t have to be data scientists or data analysts to deal with the data, it’s quietly intertwined into our daily routines.
+Data in everyday life is much more common than most people realize.
+The word data often gives the impression of handling complex spreadsheets, graphs, or multifaceted dashboards.
+But the reality is different.
+We don’t have to be data scientists or analysts because data in everyday life is quietly intertwined into our daily routines.
+Developing strong data literacy skills helps people interpret information, evaluate evidence, and make more informed decisions every day.
 We are using data all the time without even realizing it.
-Surprised!
+Surprised?
 Let us explain how:

 1. Budgeting and Spending Decisions